momentohq/academy-challenge-collections/README.md

 The zoo has begun to collect donations from patrons for specific animals.
 To encourage donations, the staff have decided to show a leaderboard of the animal names with the total amount donated next to them.
 This way, patrons who think the specific animals deserve more appreciation can donate to their cause.
 A donation of $95.50 came in for Ko the koala and the numbers need to be updated.

-Leaderboards are handled automatically with `sorted sets` in Momento Serverless Sache.
+Leaderboards are handled automatically with `sorted sets` in Momento Cache.
 The zoo staff has set up a `sorted set` cache item with the name `donations` to track the total amount donated (score) for animals.
 They saved the animal's name as the value in the cache.

 *Your task*